SoK: Machine Learning for Misinformation Detection: REPLICATION STUDIES

-We reproduced results from a study published in 2021 by Nasir et al \cite{nasir_fake_2021}.
+In view of rampant data dependency issues identified in our survey of article-scoped literature, we reproduced results from a representative study published in 2021 by Nasir et al \cite{nasir_fake_2021}.
 The authors propose a neural net-based approach to the classification of \textit{news articles}.
 The method employs a hybrid deep learning model that combines convolutional and recurrent neural networks for the classification of real and fake news.
 The authors report results for tests on two datasets: the ISOT dataset (45,000 news stories, equally distributed across true and false categories, as labeled by PolitiFact) and the FA-KES dataset (804 news stories about the Syrian war, 426 true and 376 false) \cite{isot, fa_kes}.
 We were able to replicate original paper results and run the method on updated datasets of news articles.

-\textbf{Reproducibility of published results.} Both ISOT and FA-KES are readily available online, and we were able to run the original method of Nasir et al. without issue \cite{isot,fa_kes}.
-The method code was not publicly available online (the authors sent us their code base after we emailed them a request for access).
-Weights and parameters for their trained model are published in the original paper \cite{nasir_fake_2021}.
-We were able to reproduce results originally reported in their published paper (see ISOT-\texttt{original} and FA-KES-\texttt{original} in Table~\ref{tab:nasir}).
+Motivated by the prevalence of methods trained on few- or single-source datasets in the article scope, we test possible dependencies related to journalistic house style, as \textit{all true articles in the training corpus were sourced from Reuters.}